John Marshall (Kansas judge): Career

-In 1882 he was admitted to the bar in Elk County, with his first official position as mayor of Howard the city where he lived.
+In 1882, Marshall was admitted to the bar in Elk County, with his first official position as mayor of Howard the city where he lived.
 He was then the Howard city attorney for several years, and then the Elk County Attorney from 1895 until 1899.
 He later went on to become the Winfield city attorney and later an attorney for the Kansas State Temperance Union.
 He also worked as the state assistant attorney general under Fred S. Jackson, and as attorney for the railroad commission and public utilities commission from 1911 to 1913.

-He was a Republican throughout his career.
+He was a Republican.

-He was known for being an outstanding figure in the enforcement of the Kansas prohibition laws.

-Three decades before his death he had been an attorney for the Anti-Saloon League and the creator of the "padlock plan" for controlling blind pigs.
+Marshall was known for being an outstanding figure in the enforcement of the Kansas prohibition laws.
+He had been an attorney for the Anti-Saloon League and was the creator of the "padlock plan" for controlling blind pigs.
 He also represented the Temperance Society of the Methodist Church in Colorado, and was part of the development of prohibition in Kansas.

-In January 1914 he announced that he would run for the Kansas Supreme Court with a desire to move from being John Marshall of Elk county to John Marshall of Kansas, he was living in Topeka at the time.

-Although popular with many in September 1914 Mrs Myra McHenry made it "Her Hobby Now" to go after Marshall's "political scalp" not believing he was fit for the position.

-Mrs McHenry had known him for thirty years and circulated pamphlets criticizing him.
+In January 1914, Marshall announced that he would run for the Kansas Supreme Court with a desire to move from being John Marshall of Elk county to John Marshall of Kansas, he was living in Topeka at the time.
+Although popular with many in September 1914 Myra McHenry made it "Her Hobby Now" to go after Marshall's "political scalp" not believing he was fit for the position.
+McHenry had known him for thirty years and circulated pamphlets criticizing him.
 She claimed that while he was the prosecuting attorney for Cowley County, Kansas, prisoners lounged in a carpeted lobby in the jail.
 She also claimed she was held under guard at her home charged with insanity, then escaped and on securing legal help the charges were dropped.

-He was elected to the court along with John Shaw Dawson to replace Alfred Washburn Benson and Clark Allen Smith, with Henry Freeman Mason retaining his seat.
+Marshall was elected to the court along with John Shaw Dawson to replace Alfred Washburn Benson and Clark Allen Smith, with Henry Freeman Mason retaining his seat.
 He also lectured at the Washburn Law School from around 1915 teaching Real Property.

-Marshall died while serving his 17th year on the supreme court and Edward Ray Sloan was appointed to complete his unexpired term by Governor Harry Hines Woodring.